larsaars/vim-shortcuts/README.md

 \>> | move line one tab right
-=G | indent file below cursor | in c, cpp, etc. with clang-format !! | enter shell command, the result of it will be pasted below the cursor ö | enter curly-braces and move to insert mode xp | swap two characters | cut then paste
+=G | indent file below cursor | in c, cpp, etc. with clang-format !! | enter shell command, the result of it will be pasted below the cursor ö | enter semicolon at end of the line xp | swap two characters | cut then paste